-- PEPFAR Eswatini continued to provide technical support in Country Operational Plan 2021 (COP21) to the Ministry of Health's cervical cancer program in planning, coordination, data collection, analysis and utilization and supported procurement of equipment, provision of additional health care workers, and the revision, operationalization and printing of guidelines, job aids and standard operating procedures. - During COP21, PEPFAR Eswatini prioritized procurement of thermocoagulation machines in place of cryotherapy machines where such equipment was required.
-PEPFAR also supported laboratory systems strengthening to expedite the transportation and testing of loop electrosurgical excision procedure (LEEP) samples and return of LEEP results to guide patient care and support. - ◆ PEPFAR implemented the human papillomavirus (HPV) vaccine trial study among adolescent girls & young women living with HIV and HIV uninfected young women.
-The study will determine the immunological response of adolescent girls and young women living with HIV to two doses of 9-valent HPV vaccine vs three doses of HPV vaccine among HIV uninfected young women.
+- Continue to provide technical support in COP21 to the MOH's cervical cancer program in planning, coordination, data collection, analysis and utilization and support procurement of equipment, provision of additional health care workers, and the revision, operationalization and printing of guidelines, job aids and SOPs. - During COP21, prioritize procurement of thermocoagulation machines in place of cryotherapy machines where such equipment is required.
+PEPFAR will also support laboratory systems strengthening to expedite the transportation and testing of LEEP samples and return of LEEP results to guide patient care and support.
+M&E tools and the CMIS electronic platform were revised to capture data elements for cervical cancer screening and treatment. - In COP21 PEPFAR will start the implementation of the HPV vaccine trial study among adolescent girls & young women living with HIV and HIV uninfected young women.
+The study is to determine the immunological response of adolescent girls and young women living with HIV to two doses of 9-valent HPV vaccine vs three doses of HPV vaccine among HIV uninfected young women.
+The results are expected in COP22.